Atomas: Hierarchical Alignment on Molecule-Text for Unified Molecule Understanding and Generation: EXPERIMENTS

 \subsection{Ablation Study}

+\textbf{The Scalability and Robustness of Atomas:} \Cref{The scaling of the initial training dataset on molecule generation task} and \Cref{The scaling of the model size on molecule generation task} show that Atomas consistently outperforms baseline methods in both the scaling of training dataset and the scaling of model size.
+We also explore how Atomas's performance varies with complex molecular structures and textual descriptions.
+In the ChEBI-20 test dataset, molecules are categorized into length intervals of 100, with "Mol\_len 100" representing lengths between 100 and 200.
+Similarly, the input molecule descriptions are categorized by length, with "Text\_len 100" indicating descriptions between 100 and 200 characters.
+As shown in \Cref{Appendix: performance comparison on complex structures using CHEBI20 test dataset on molecule caption task,Appendix: Performance comparison on complex textual descriptions using CHEBI20 test dataset on generation task}, Atomas performs more robust performance than baseline methods on complex molecular structures and highly technical textual descriptions.

-\textbf{Unified encoder better than separate encoders:} To investigate the impact of using a unified encoder versus two separate encoders for text and SMILES, we conduct experiments on the molecule generation task.
-Specifically, we perform weighted sampling of 75\%, 50\%, and 25\% of the training set as training subsets based on the distribution of text lengths, and evaluate the performance on the original validation and test sets.
-As shown in \Cref{Unified encoder vs separate encoders}, as the size of the training sets decreases, the performance of the separate encoders (Sep-Encoder) significantly declines compared to the unified encoder (Uni-Encoder).
-These findings have important implications for the field of molecular design, where data scarcity is a common challenge.
-The complete performance details can be found in \Cref{ap Ablation Study for Unified Encoder vs Separate Encoder}.
+\textbf{Unified Encoder Better than Separate Encoders:} To investigate the impact of using a unified encoder versus two separate encoders for text and SMILES, we sample 75\%, 50\%, and 25\% of the training set as training subsets, based on the distribution of text lengths, and evaluate on the original validation and test sets.
+As shown in \Cref{Unified encoder vs separate encoders}, the performance of the separate encoders (Sep-Encoder) significantly declines as the training sets decrease, compared to the unified encoder (Uni-Encoder).
+These findings may provide insight into molecular design, where data scarcity is a common challenge.
+Complete performance details are provided in \Cref{ap Ablation Study for Unified Encoder vs Separate Encoder}.

-\textbf{The effectiveness of components:} \Cref{Ablation study for the effectiveness of components} shows the ablation study for the architecture design on the molecule generation task.
-The first row is the baseline without alignment to generate SMILES based on text.
-The second row is the baseline without using the hierarchical alignment.
-The results show that the full model achieves the best performance and outperforms the baseline by 21.6\% at Exact, 9.47\% at Levenshtein and 14.8\% at Morgan FTS.
-This demonstrates that performing hierarchical cross-modal interaction and alignment could lead to much better results.
+\textbf{The Effectiveness of Hierarchical Alignment:} The scarcity of fine-grained molecule and text pair datasets makes it challenging to quantify the model's ability to capture fine-grained information, unlike the vision community, where extensive datasets exist to evaluate models on fine-grained image recognition tasks.
+Nonetheless, we can implicitly validate the effectiveness of Atomas by observing improvements in component ablation studies. \Cref{Ablation study for the effectiveness of components} provides clear insights into the effectiveness of fine-grained alignment. \Cref{Ablation study for two} (right) shows the effect of adaptive alignment level numbers.
+We find that the model achieves the best performance at 3-level numbers.